Chenyan Xiong

 Pittsburgh, PA 15213

-I am an Associate Professor at Language Technologies Institute (LTI), Carnegie Mellon University (CMU).
-I was at Microsoft Research from 2018 to 2023, where I worked on conversational search, dense retrieval, healthcare AI, and large scale pretraining, with both scientific contributions and real-world impact across various Microsoft products.
-I obtained my Ph.D. at LTI, CMU, in 2018, advised by Jamie Callan.
-Back then I mainly worked on bringing in knowledge graphs and deep learning techniques to search engines.
-Before coming to the US, I completed my undergraduate study at Wuhan University, China, in 2009, a master degree at the Institute of Software, Chinese Academy of Science, in 2012, and spent two years interning at Microsoft Research Asia in Tie-Yan Liu’s group.
+I am an Associate Professor at the Language Technologies Institute (LTI), affiliated with the Machine Learning Department (MLD) in the School of Computer Science at Carnegie Mellon University.
+I am also a member of the CMU Foundation and Language Model Center (FLAME).
+From 2018 to 2023, I worked at Microsoft Research Redmond on conversational search, dense retrieval, and large-scale pretraining, contributing both scientific advances and real-world impact across production systems serving billions of users and trillions of web pages.
+I received my Ph.D. from LTI, CMU, in 2018 under the supervision of Jamie Callan, focusing on integrating knowledge graphs and deep learning into search engines.
+Prior to that, I completed my undergraduate studies at Wuhan University in 2009, earned a master’s degree at the Institute of Software, Chinese Academy of Sciences in 2012, and spent two years interning at Microsoft Research Asia in Tie-Yan Liu’s group.